What you need

 - A personal user account in Jiglu with its username and password.

-- The system administrator password.
+- The system administrator password for this account.
 In order to provide additional protection, access to modify users and system settings requires users to enter an additional password.
-This will be requested by the system when required or alternatively you can give yourself these additional rights by opening the pop-up menu next to your name at the top of each page and choosing the Administrator log on After you have done this your name at the top right of the screen will change to red.
+This will be requested by the system when required or alternatively you can give yourself these additional rights by opening the pop-up menu next to your name at the top of each page and choosing the Administrator log in After you have done this the user menu icon on the right of the navigation bar will change to a red border.

-You should now log on to the Jiglu system at its URL.
+You should now log in to the Jiglu system at its URL.

 Setting new passwords

 If you did not create your user account yourself then you should first change your password.
 Open the pop-up menu next to your name at the top of the page and choose the My preferences option.
 Next, choose the Change password option and enter your new password.
 Note that if access to Jiglu is controlled using an external directory server (like Microsoft Exchange or another LDAP server), then you will not have the option to change your password here.

 You should now set your system administrator password.
 From the My preferences page choose the Change system administrator password option.
 This password must have a strong strength to be acceptable – the page will tell you if it does not.